-Welcome to Steel Center Tech!
+Welcome to Steel Center!
 We are a student-centered learning community committed to the success of young learners through positive and rigorous educational experiences.
 The purpose of this handbook is twofold.
 First, it highlights Steel Center's many activities and programs.
 Second, it outlines procedures and rules governing our school.
 Steel Center prides itself for its high standards and innovative programs.
 You should expect to be challenged every day and inspired to believe in yourself, to achieve to optimal levels, and to succeed in all academic and professional endeavors.

 Steel Center challenges pupils to achieve outstanding academic, personal, career, and technical skills and to realize success in their selected career paths.
-To meet this expectation, you must do the following: cooperate and work vigorously in the classroom/shop, maintain satisfactory attendance of greater than 90% days present, and abide by the Code of Student Conduct.
+To meet this expectation, you must do the following: make the committment to work hard, strive for 90% attendance, cooperate with our staff and your peers, and follow our Code of Conduct.

-Our number one priority at Steel Center is student success.
+Our number one priority at Steel Center is student safety.
 As a learning community, we are committed to educating whole students by accommodating their academic, emotional and social needs.
 We are also passionate about the power of career and technical education (CTE) for imparting capacity and self-worth among young learners.
 Individuals who believe in themselves will achieve to highest levels and ultimately succeed.
 The future is yours!
 We will support you every step of the way.
 Again, welcome to Steel Center!